aidanhs/libtclpy/README.md

  - Unless otherwise noted, 'interpreter' refers to the python interpreter.
  - All commands are run in the context of a single interpreter session.
 Imports, function definitions and variables persist.
- - Unless otherwise noted, errors in the python interpreter will become part of the tcl stack trace in the form of a short description of the actual error.
+ - Exceptions in the python interpreter will return a stack trace of the python code that was executing.
+If the exception continues up the stack, the tcl stack trace will be appended to it.
    They may be masked (as per tcl stack traces) with catch.

 Reference: